sxzgroup/sxzgroup.github.io/_members/shixinzhang.md

 - 2012.8 - 2016.7, Department of Physics, Tsinghua University, BSc in Physics

+## Achievements

+#### Quantum Software

+Created and developed TensorCircuit:

+- An open-source, high-performance quantum software that provides a unified interface and infrastructure for quantum programming.

+- Built upon modern machine learning frameworks including TensorFlow, Jax, and PyTorch, and features an advanced tensor network contraction engine.
+This enables the seamless integration of tensor networks, neural networks, and quantum circuits.

+- Offers comprehensive solutions for hybrid CPU-GPU-QPU and distributed computing.

+- Widely adopted by universities, research institutes, and companies worldwide, with over 100 citations, including from research teams at Google, NVIDIA, IBM, and leading academic groups at Harvard, Caltech, and Chicago.

+- Selected as one of the "Top 10 Influential Events in 2022" by QuantumChina.

+- The only quantum software as the official baseline for NVIDIA's cuQuantum in its release.

+#### Quantum Algorithms

+- Pioneered the concept and terminology of Quantum Architecture Search (QAS).
+This work catalyzed the emergence of the field and established new paradigms for automated quantum circuit design.
+A search for "Quantum Architecture Search" on Google Scholar yields over 400 academic papers.

+- Developed a hybrid wavefunction ansatz that efficiently fuses quantum circuits with neural networks.
+This approach significantly boosts the model's expressive power and achieves an exponential speedup over non-unitary methods proposed by IBM's team.

+#### Non-Equilibrium Quantum Physics

+- Developed the theory of the quasiperiodic many-body localized (MBL) phase and phase transitions.
+Performed the first large-scale simulation to determine the universality class of the critical behavior in quasiperiodic MBL, establishing its robustness against random disorder.

+- Conducted the first investigation of the Quantum Mpemba Effect in both thermalized and MBL systems, proposing a general physical mechanism for its occurrence in generic quantum many-body systems.
+Pioneered the study of the Mpemba effect in the context of SU(2) symmetry, symmetry-breaking dynamics, and imaginary-time evolution, significantly impacting the field and substantially broadening the scope of Mpemba effect.

+- Systematically investigated the interplay between random unitary evolution, measurement, and noise, with the work being cited by Google's experimental paper in Nature.

+#### Differentiable Programming

+- Extended the paradigm of differentiable programming to a broader range of operators and workflows in quantum physics.
+Theoretically derived the gradients for the complex-valued singular value decomposition and contributed the implementation to TensorFlow.

+- My Ph.D. thesis, "Differentiable Programming in Quantum Physics," was awarded the Tsinghua University Excellent Doctoral Dissertation Award.

 ## Open Source

 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">